Ultrametric analogues of Ulam stability of groups: Virtually pro- stability

 \subsection{$\pi$-free groups}

 In this subsection we use the lifting part of the Schur--Zassenhaus Theorem to prove stability with respect to virtually pro-$\pi$ families of groups whose finite quotients have restricted orders.

-\begin{definition} A group $\Gamma$ is \emph{$\pi$-free} if all of its finite quotients are $\pi'$-groups; that is, if all of its finite quotients have order divisible only by primes not in $\pi$.
-Equivalently, a group is $\pi$-free if it has no finite virtual $p$-quotients, for any $p \in \pi$. \end{definition}
+\begin{definition} A group $\Gamma$ is \emph{$\pi$-free} if all of its finite quotients are $\pi'$-groups; that is, if all of its finite quotients have order divisible only by primes not in $\pi$. \end{definition}

+Equivalently, a group is $\pi$-free if it has no finite virtual $p$-quotients, for any $p \in \pi$.
+This is the phrasing used in Theorem \ref{intro:thm:pifree}.

 Clearly a group is $\pi$-free if and only if it is $p$-free for all $p \in \pi$.
 This terminology is inspired from the terminology in \cite{Schik, mio} introduced by Schikhof: indeed a group is $p$-free according to Definition \ref{def:pifree} if and only if its profinite completion is $p$-free according to Schikhof's definition.
 This class of groups clearly contains groups without finite quotients, whose uniform stability was already established in Example \ref{ex:fq_free}.
 But there are more examples, including residually finite ones.